trueos/trueos-docs/trueos-handbook/helpsupport.rst

 necessary, *3*.

 Once all of the mixer settings appear and none are set to *0*, sound typically works.
-If it still does not, these resources will help pinpoint the problem:
+If it still does not, these resources can help pinpoint the problem:

-* `Sound Section of FreeBSD Handbook <https://www.freebsd.org/doc/en_US.ISO8859-1/books/handbook/sound-setup.html>`_
+* `FreeBSD Handbook Sound Section <https://www.freebsd.org/doc/en_US.ISO8859-1/books/handbook/sound-setup.html>`_

 * `FreeBSD Sound Wiki <https://wiki.FreeBSD.org/Sound>`_